octobercms/docs/user-guide/forum/installing-the-forum-plugin.md

 php artisan plugin:install RainLab.Forum
 ```

 The Forum plugin depends on RainLab.User, which you already installed in Part 1.
-After installation, you will see a new **Forum** section under **Settings** in the backend.
+After installation, you will see a new **Forum Channels** item on the Settings page, under the **Users** category.

 ## Creating Forum Channels